 It was a dark and foggy winter evening in Venice.
 And there was only one man walking around and talking on the phone.
 I stood waiting for him to end his conversation and leave the “stage”.
 I’d been waiting there for so long that it became quite dark.

 In the end, I was taken with his lonely figure and how it fits in the “stage”.
 Interestingly, the resulting image doesn’t look like an evening scene.
 The rough grain of the paper adds artistic expression to the image.

-All the prints are made on watercolor paper using liquid photographic emulsion – a kind of alternative printing process.
+All the prints are made on various watercolor papers including Hahnemühle, Canson, and Lana using liquid photographic emulsion — a kind of alternative printing process.
 See my article Liquid emulsion printing process for more information about the printmaking process or ask me questions to get more details about the prints.